The Instructional Enhancement Fund is currently considering Large Pot applications with a significant Diversity, Equity, and Inclusion component.

 Funds are restricted to one award per faculty member, per academic year.

-The IEF has two awards cycles: August 15th - December 13th (2019), and January 6th - June 1st (2020).
+The IEF has two awards cycles: one in the fall and one in the spring.
+The award cycle in fall 2020 will open on August 1st.
 Applications will be accepted during each cycle until funds are depleted.
 The Poorvu Center recognizes that not all Yale faculty teach each semester, and works to ensure that equal funds are available each cycle.

 IEF Large Pot